Cyrix126/gupaxx/DIFFERENCES.md

 # Differences with upstream [Gupax](https://github.com/hinto-janai/gupax)

+This document reference the biggest changes from Gupax.
+It will not go into every details that you can see in the different releases changelog.

 ## Added functionalities
 ### Integration of the XvB Raffle
 A new fancy tab to apply an algorithm of distribution of HR to XMRig (see [NOTES_ALGORITHM](NOTES_ALGORITHMS)) with your token from XvB.